-In the Certificate program, students learn the skills necessary for an entry-level technician's position.
-The program combines classroom and practical training with onthe-job work experience.
-Students become familiar with the latest technology, earn a certificate and work as an apprentice technician.
+In the certificate program, students learn the skills necessary for an entry-level technician's position.
+The program combines classroom and practical training with on-the-job work experience.
+Students become familiar with the latest technology and earn a certificate.
 Students gain skills that directly apply to the field of study, prepare for ASE exams and work toward full-time employment.
-All certificate students must complete an internship course with a minimum of 244 hours of work experience at an approved site.